StephenLiangSonos/libsmb2_eval/README.md

 This project contains evaluation code for libsmb2

 To compile the test code, build and install libsmb2 first, then set the LIBSMB_BASE directory.
-A fork of libsmb2 exists at ```git@github.com:StephenLiangSonos/libsmb2.git```.
+The library exists on Github ```https://github.com/sahlberg/libsmb2.git```.

 ```
 Example steps to compile for fenway with the powerpc-fenwayV3-linux-gnu toolchain, given the directories: